predis/predis/README.md

 $value = $redis->get('foo');
 ```

-You can also use an URI string or an array-based dictionary to specify the connection parameters:
+However you can use an URI string or a named array to specify the needed connection parameters:

 ``` php
 <?php